 What is Title IX?

-As a recipient of federal funds, Sovah School of Health Professions, must comply with the rules and regulations of Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § et seq. (“Title IX”).
+As a recipient of federal funds, Sovah School of Health Professions (SOHP), must comply with the rules and regulations of Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § et seq. (“Title IX”).
 This law prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.
 Sexual harassment, sexual violence, sexual assault, and domestic and dating violence are referred to as sexual misconduct which constitutes sexual discrimination prohibited by Title IX.
-The school’s Title IX policy also addresses requirements under the Violence Against Women Reauthorization Act of 2013 and the Code of Virginia §23-234 and §23-9.2:15-17.
+This policy also addresses requirements under the Violence Against Women Reauthorization Act of 2013 and the Code of Virginia §23-234 and §23-9.2:15-17.

 Title IX Coordinator